ergoplatform/oracle-core/README.md

 - Epoch Preparation Length
 - Stake Slashing (Boolean for now, set to false as no support in initial version)
 - Governance Voting (Boolean for now, set to false as no support in initial version)
+- Etc.

 ### Oracle Core <-> Node Interaction
 Using the new [EIP-1](https://github.com/ergoplatform/eips/blob/master/eip-0001.md), the oracle core will register scans to find all relevant boxes.

-For the initial implementation these scans include:
+The initial implementation includes scans for:

-1. A box in the `Datapoint` contract address which also contains the oracle's address in R4.
+1. A box at the `Datapoint` contract address which also contains the oracle's address in R4 and the oracle pool participant token.
+2. Boxes at the `Datapoint` contract address and the oracle pool participant token.
-2. Any boxes at the `Pool Deposit` contract address.
+3. Any boxes at the `Pool Deposit` contract address.
-3. A box in the "Epoch Preparation" contract address which holds the oracle pool NFT.
+4. A box at the "Epoch Preparation" contract address which holds the oracle pool NFT.
-4. A box in the "Oracle Pool Epoch" contract address which holds the oracle pool NFT.
+5. A box at the "Oracle Pool Epoch" contract address which holds the oracle pool NFT.

 The oracle core saves each of the `scanId`s locally into `scanIDs.json` after registering them with the full node.
-At any time the oracle core wishes to check the current state of the protocol, it simply reads the `scanId`s from the file and acquire all of the relevant unspent boxes from the node.
+At any time the oracle core wishes to check the current state of the protocol, it simply reads the `scanId`s and acquires all of the relevant unspent boxes from the node.

 ### Transaction Building

-The oracle core will have to build transactions for the following actions which are possible in the basic oracle pool protocol.
+The oracle core creates the following action transactions within the basic oracle pool protocol:

 1. Commit Datapoint
 2. Collect Datapoints